InnerSourceCommons/innersourcecommons.org/content/en/about/board/_index.md

     The following elected Officers do not sit on the Board of Directors.
   </p>
 </div>

+{{< board-member name="Russell Rutledge" title="Executive Director" image="/images/about/Russell_Rutledge.jpg" >}}
+Russ Rutledge is the Senior Director of InnerSource and Collaboration at WellSky.
+WellSky is a leading technology company offering a range of software solutions that help organizations across the healthcare continuum.
+In this role, Russ is leading a transformational change in the company towards broad and pervasive InnerSource as the normal way that work gets done.
+Previously, Russ founded and led the Developer Collaboration effort at Nike.
+Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.
+{{< /board-member >}}

 {{< board-member name="Silona Bonewald" title="Treasurer" image="/images/about/Silona_Bonewald.jpeg" >}}
 Silona Bonewald is the Executive Director for IEEE SA OPEN, a comprehensive platform offering the open source community cost-effective options for developing and validating their projects.
 Previously she was vice president of community architecture at Hyperledger, a global open source collaborative effort hosted by The Linux Foundation, where she integrated leaders in finance, banking, Internet of Things (IoT), supply chains, and manufacturing.
 Other notable career accomplishments include, while with PayPal, pioneering the InnerSource process; for Siemens AG, creating a cutting-edge and Six Sigma-compliant e-commerce website; and for Ubisoft, creating an international content management system (CMS) architecture.